-Labour Friends of Israel (LFI) has questioned if a top QC appointed to deal with Labour’s anti-Semitism cases is the right man for the job “given apparent sympathies for Jeremy Corbyn’s world view”.
+Labour Friends of Israel has questioned whether a top QC appointed to help deal with Labour’s anti-Semitism cases is the right man for the job “given his apparent sympathies for Jeremy Corbyn’s world view”.

-The parliamentary group was reacting to Gordon Nardell’s appointment as Labour’s in-house counsel and his later endorsement by an activist being investigated for anti-Semitism, but Labour defended Nardell as being “highly respected” and “bound by professional standards”.
+The parliamentary group were reacting to news of Gordon Nardell’s appointment as Labour’s in-house Counsel on Friday and his subsequent endorsement by an activist being investigated for anti-Semitism.

 Elleanne Green, a moderator of the Palestine Live Facebook group, which contained several anti-Semitic messages from members, tweeted her support for Nardell, describing him as “a non-Zionist Jew” and “a brilliant mind” who she had copied into her letter to the Labour Party last week.

-She also described the long-time Labour supporter as “a man I like and trust”, but LFI queried his suitability for overseeing the legal aspects of Labour’s disciplinary backlog, many involving allegations of anti-Semitism.
+She also described long-time Labour supporter as “a man I like and trust” but LFI queried his suitability for overseeing the legal aspects of Labour’s disciplinary backlog, many cases of which involved allegations of anti-Semitism.

 In response to concerns about the new appointee, a Labour spokesperson told Jewish News: “Gordon Nardell is an eminent and highly respected QC, who specialises in constitutional, public and human rights law.
-He will continue to be bound by his professional standards and obligations of the Bar Standards Board Code of Conduct.”
+He will continue to be bound by his professional standards and all of the obligations of the Bar Standards Board Code of Conduct.”